 Challenge 3 from Section 2.3 described how developers must be able to specify and adhere to constraints on the difference between two configurations at different steps.
-These change/edge constraints can be modeled in the CSP as constraints over the variables in two configurations F_T and F_U .
-By extending the CSP techniques we developed in past work [28], we can specifically capture which features are selected or deselected between any two steps and constrain these changes via budget or other restrictions.
-Note that this slightly differs from the feature model drift because there is no modification of any relationship (e.g. mandatory to optional).
+These change/edge constraints can be modeled in the CSP as constraints over the variables in two configurations $F_T$ and $F_U$ .
+By extending the CSP techniques we developed in past work [18], we can specifically capture which features are selected or deselected between any two steps and constrain these changes via budget or other restrictions.

 CSP model of edge/change constraints.
-To capture differences between feature selections between steps T and U, we create two new sets of variables S{TU} and D{TU} .
+To capture differences between feature selections between steps T and U, we create two new sets of variables $S{TU}$ and $D{TU}$ .
 These variables have the following constraints applied to them: